-By way of Deed, Defence Housing Australia secured delivery of an Offset Area Management Plan and registration of a Voluntary Declaration (under the Vegetation Management Act (QLD) of a 53.616ha imposed by EPBC Approval 2016/7723.
+By way of Deed, Defence Housing Australia secured delivery of an Offset Area Management Plan and registration of a Voluntary Declaration (under the Vegetation Management Act 1999 (QLD) of a 53.616ha offset imposed by EPBC Approval 2016/7723.

-The offset area pertaining to EPBC 2016/7723 is managed as part of a larger conservation property located on Mount Flinders Road, Peak Crossing, Queensland comprised of eight lots; 86, 87, 88, 89 on RP892014, Lot 119 on CH311527, Lot 107 on CH311135, Lot 137 on CH311786 and Lot 138 on CC127 totalling approximately 654 ha (Map 1).
+The offset area pertaining to EPBC 2016/7723 is managed as part of a larger conservation property located on Mount Flinders Road, Peak Crossing, Queensland, comprised of eight lots; 86, 87, 88, 89 on RP892014, Lot 119 on CH311527, Lot 107 on CH311135, Lot 137 on CH311786 and Lot 138 on CC127 totalling approximately 654 ha (Map 1).
 The whole site, henceforth referred to as 'Koala Crossing', was purchased by the Queensland Trust for Nature (QTFN) in 2014 to protect regrowth vegetation from future development, with the aim of utilising the property for offsets.

-The tenure of the site is freehold, wholly owned by the Queensland Trust for Nature.
+The tenure of the site is freehold, wholly owned by QTFN.
 It is included within the Scenic Rim Regional Council Local Government Area.
-On a regional scale, the site is part of the Flinders Karawatha Corridor, the largest remaining contiguous stretch of open eucalypt forest in South East Queensland (SEQ) (EHP 2014).
+On a regional scale, the site is part of the Flinders Karawatha Corridor, the largest remaining contiguous stretch of open eucalypt forest in South-East Queensland (SEQ) (EHP 2014).
 The corridor stretches for 60km from the Karawatha forest in Brisbane, through Flinders Peak to Wyaralong Dam near Boonah, and encompasses 56,350 ha of land.
 It is an important wildlife corridor, providing habitat for a number of vulnerable species including the tusked frog (Adelotus brevis), glossy black-cockatoo (Calyptorhynchus lathami), powerful owl (Ninox strenua), black-breasted button-quail (Turnix melanogaster), spotted-tailed quoll (Dasyurus maculatus maculatus), brush-tailed rock-wallaby (Petrogale penicillata) and koala (Phascolarctos cinereus).

-Climate data for the area gives a mean maximum and minimum temperature of 28.1°C and 13.5°C respectively for 2020.
-The average annual rainfall for 1991-2020 is 760mm.
-The year 2020 recorded below average rainfall of 660mm (BoM 2020), with the wettest month in February and the driest month in April.
+Climate data for the area gives a mean maximum and minimum temperature of 27.0°C and 13.0°C respectively for 2021, to date.
+The average annual rainfall for 1991-2022 is 842mm.
+The year 2021 recorded above average rainfall of 1084mm, to date (BoM 2022), with the wettest month in November and the driest month in August.
+Data is collected from the Amberley weather station (040816, 04004).
 The site contains four Regional Ecosystems (REs):

-- 12.8.24 Endangered: Corymbia citriodora subsp. variegata open forest on Cainozoic igneous rocks especially trachyte - 12.9-10.7 Of concern: Eucalyptus crebra +/- E. tereticornis, Corymbia tessellaris, Angophora spp, E. melanophloia woodland on sedimentary rocks - 12.9-10.2 Of least concern: Corymbia citriodora subsp. variegata +/- Eucalyptus crebra open forest on sedimentary rocks - 12.9-10.17 Of least concern: Eucalyptus acmenoides, E. major, E. siderophloia +/- Corymbia citriodora subsp. variegata woodland on sedimentary rocks
+- 12.8.24 Endangered: Corymbia citriodora subsp.
+Variegata open forest on Cainozoic igneous rocks especially trachyte - 12.9-10.7 Of concern: Eucalyptus crebra +/- E. tereticornis, Corymbia tessellaris, Angophora spp, E. melanophloia woodland on sedimentary rocks - 12.9-10.2 Of least concern: Corymbia citriodora subsp.
+Variegata +/- Eucalyptus crebra open forest on sedimentary rocks - 12.9-10.17 Of least concern: Eucalyptus acmenoides, E. major, E. siderophloia +/- Corymbia citriodora subsp.
+Variegata woodland on sedimentary rocks